ianmay/aws_hello_world/README.md

 # you can set it if needed
 Set-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Control\FileSystem" -Name "LongPathsEnabled" -Value 1
 ```
 After this, I had a boilerplate py app that we can run up locally.
 You just need to drop into the new `hello_world` folder and run SAM with start-api.
-After that you can test it quickly in a browser by going to `http://127.0.0.1:3000/hello`
+After that, you can test it quickly in a browser by going to `http://127.0.0.1:3000/hello`

 ```Powershell
 cd .\hello_world\